fastenhealth/policy/source/sections/07-systems_access_policy.md

    * a minimum length of 12 characters;
    * a 120-day password expiration;
    * account lockout after 3 invalid attempts within a 5 second period.
-4. On the production platform, password configurations are governed by rules set forth by Aptible and in additon Luma policy requires two factor authenttication.
+4. On the production platform, password configurations are governed by rules set forth by Aptible and in addition Luma policy requires two factor authentication.
 5. All system and application passwords must be stored and transmitted securely.
    * Where possible, passwords should be stored in a hashed format using a salted cryptographic hash function (SHA-256 or equivalent).
    * Passwords that must be stored in non-hashed format must be encrypted at rest pursuant to the requirements in [§17.8](17-data_integrity_policy.html#178-production-data-security).